The Emergence of Modern Sculpture in Paris and London, 1890 – 1930

 Course Description:

-The focus next is on the generation of Paris-based Brancusi, Amedeo Modigliani and Ossip Zadkine, and Jacob Epstein and Gaudier-Brzeska in London, and on the new forms of sculpture they created in the period before the First World War.
-As we examine their influences, working practices and use of materials, we will also challenge accepted narratives about the emergence of ‘modern’ sculpture in this period.
-In particular, we will give attention to factors such as the sculpting traditions émigré artists brought to Paris from their homelands, and to the importance of the world-wide Arts and Crafts revival to their work.
+The focus is then on the generation of Paris-based Amedeo Modigliani, Constantin Brancusi and Ossip Zadkine, and Jacob Epstein and Henri Gaudier-Brzeska in London, and on the new forms of sculpture they created in the period before the First World War.
+As we examine their influences, working practices and use of materials, we will also challenge accepted narratives about the emergence of modern sculpture in this period.
+In particular, we will consider the sculpting traditions that émigré artists brought to Paris from their homelands and discuss the importance of the worldwide Arts and Crafts revival to their work.

 Lecturer's Biography